Technique

 Selection process:

 • Intermediate Level: From 8 years old.
-Send a resume and a short video of you dancing, lasting between 30 seconds and 60 seconds.
+Submit a curriculum vitae and a short dance video lasting between 30 and 60 seconds.

 • Pre-professional Level: From 13 years old.
-Send a resume and a short video of you dancing, lasting between 30 seconds and 60 seconds.
+Submit a curriculum vitae and a short dance video lasting between 30 and 60 seconds.

 Note: Please note that age is not a determining factor.
 The pedagogical team will assess the technical level of each participant and determine which group they will be placed in, regardless of age.

-There are limited spots available, so all interested parties are encouraged to apply as soon as possible.
+The number of spots is limited, so we encourage all interested candidates to apply as soon as possible.

 Note: To submit videos, it is advisable to use platforms such as WeTransfer, YouTube, or similar services.